SMT-COMP/smt-comp/tools/wrap-solvers/README.md

 <space: id>      the StarExec space id of the solver space for non-incremental
                  solvers

-<space_inc: id>  the StarExec space ide of the solver space for incremental
+<space_inc: id>  the StarExec space id of the solver space for incremental
                  solvers

+<space_mv: id>   the StarExec space id of the solver space for model validation
+                 track solvers

+<space_uc: id>   the StarExec space id of the solver space for unsat core
+                 track solvers
 ```